garden-io/garden/docs/reference/config-template-config.md

 ### `inputsSchemaPath`

 Path to a JSON schema file describing the expected inputs for the template.
 Must be an object schema.
-If none is provided, no inputs will be accepted and an error thrown if attempting to do so.
+If none is provided all inputs will be accepted.

 | Type        | Required |
 | ----------- | -------- |